 Despite the obvious challenges in the current situation, system changes (such as engagement with local authorities, support from Department for Education and cooperation between providers) has accelerated significantly and for the better.

-The shared moral purpose of school and system leaders has resulted in genuine collaboration and partnership working between school leaders across the different phases (primary, secondary, special, AP) and sectors (academy, maintained, independent).
+The shared moral purpose of school and system leaders has resulted in genuine collaboration and partnership working between school leaders across the different phases (primary, secondary, special, alternative provision) and sectors (academy, maintained, independent).

 The sector voice is talking and listening and responding proactively and professionally.
-School leaders, MAT CEOs, local authorities, regional schools commissioners, DfE, professional associations.
+School leaders, Multi Academy Trust CEOs, local authorities, regional schools commissioners, the Department for Education, professional associations.
 This ‘teaming-up’ has further strengthened professional relationships, respect and understanding for leading our schools through adversity in this urgent moment.

 This unified system leadership and joined-up sector voice is a significant positive legacy and will stand schools in good stead – a pure force for improvement.